Pluribus AI 2024 Election Autopsy

 67 videos

-2.3 hrs of airtime
+2.3 hrs airtime

-61M views
+63M views

 This is the theme the right-of-center commentariat was loudest on, but it is not only a right-wing theme.
-Of the 528 findings clustered here across 47 voices and 67 videos, the largest concentrated share — 73 findings — comes from the center, and another 99 come from the mainstream and far left.
+Of the 528 quotes clustered here across 47 voices and 67 videos, the largest concentrated share — 73 quotes — comes from the center, and another 99 come from the mainstream and far left.
 The data shows the critique echoing across the spectrum, and arriving from sources the party considers its own.
 Pod Save America says “abandoned the working class.”
 The UChicago Institute of Politics says “too far to the left on transgender rights, stop with the virtue signaling.”
 The pattern is symmetric and uncomfortable.

 They were too woke.
 Insisting that people use the term Latinx.
 Too far to the left on transgender rights.
 Stop with the virtue signaling.
 Step away from woke.

-UChicago Institute of Politics· 310K reach
+UChicago Institute of Politics310K reach

 The party's brand is strongly associated with a 'woke' culture, identity politics, and niche academic vocabulary that alienates mainstream and working-class voters.